hydroaggie/hydroaggie.github.io/_posts/2021-03-09-Compile-ATS-Master-on-Linux.md

 ```

-## configure and install Amanzi-tpls, Amanzi, and ATS
+## Configure and install Amanzi-tpls, Amanzi, and ATS

 - run the bootstrap